Ectopic pregnancy - Preventing ectopic pregnancy

 NHS Choices Medical Reference

-PID can damage your fallopian tubes, increasing the risk of ectopic pregnancy.
-PID is usually caused by a sexually transmitted infection (STI), such as chlamydia or gonorrhoea, that starts in the vagina and spreads to the reproductive organs higher up.
+PID is usually caused by a sexually transmitted infection (STI) such as chlamydia or gonorrhoea, which starts in the vagina and spreads to the reproductive organs higher up.

 The male condom is the most effective method of preventing STIs.
 It is also important to have regular sexual health check-ups:

 - when you start a relationship with a new partner

 - after having sexual contact with someone who you think may have been infected with an STI